-Parameter Testing Detection Health Canada Guideline Results a Threshold Water Quality Objective Total Asbestos (MFL)b None Detected 0.18 Not Regulated
+Parameter Testing Results a Detection Threshold Health Canada Guideline Water Quality Objective Total Asbestos (MFL) b None Detected 0.18 Not Regulated

-- a.
-Asbestos was sampled at four locations.
-None of the four samples had detectable asbestos. - b.
+- Asbestos was sampled at ten locations.
+None of the ten samples had detectable asbestos. - a.
+Asbestos was sampled at ten locations.
+None of the ten samples had detectable asbestos. b.
 MFL means Millions of Fibers per Litre.
 This is a measure of fibers present within a litre of tested water.